 ECTS is based on the principle that 60 credits measure the workload of a full-time student during one academic year.
 Credits in ECTS can only be obtained after successful completion of the work required and appropriate assessment of the learning outcomes achieved.
 Learning outcomes are sets of competences outlining what the student will have learnt, understood or be able to do after completing a process of learning.

 In general, credits awarded in one programme may be transferred to another programme offered by the same or another institution.
-This transfer can only take place if the awarding institution (Sorbonne University, Paris Descartes University and the Pierre et Marie Curie University) recognises the credits and the associated learning outcomes.
+This transfer can only take place if the awarding institution (Sorbonne University and Paris Descartes University) recognises the credits and the associated learning outcomes.
 Successful credit transfer requires academic recognition of credits by the Academic Committee.

 In order to pass a semester, students must obtain a minimum grade of 10 out of 20.

 Passing from the first year to the second year of an undergraduate programme requires successfully completing semester 1 or semester 2.
 Passing from the second year to the third year of an undergraduate programme requires successfully completing semester 1, Semester 2 and Semester 3 or Semester 4.
 In order for an undergraduate student to graduate at the end of the third year, they need to successfully complete six semesters.

 Once a unit of teaching has been earned, it can be kept indefinitely and used towards the overall result for obtaining a diploma.
 Units of Teaching (UE – Unités d’ Enseignement) higher or equal to 10/20 can be kept for a maximum of four years.
 Compensation operates at three levels without eliminating results: within the UE, between all the UE’s of the same semester and between the semesters of the same level of study.